illustration of distribution list vs. shared inbox

 1. User Experience and Accessibility

-But when it comes to managing customer communication (eg: requests and issues), a shared mailbox is a better option.
-It helps your support team have full visibility into all incoming messages and assign and track all of them till the point of resolution.
+For instance, when it comes to managing customer communication (eg: requests and issues), a shared mailbox helps your support team have full visibility into all incoming messages and assign and track them till resolution.

 2. Purpose and Usage Scenarios

-For instance, imagine launching a new product.
-A distribution list can inform all employees about the launch, while a shared mailbox can efficiently help handle customer feedback and inquiries about the launch.
+For instance, during a product launch, while a distribution list can inform all employees about the launch, a shared mailbox can help handle incoming customer queries and customer feedback efficiently.

 3. Management and Administration